Pak Motorways Police driving licence will be valid in UAE

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

+For the purpose officials of UAE and Pakistan’s ministry concerned officials will discuss and submit their recommendations to the respective governments.

-Ambassador of the UAE, Hammad Obaid Ibrahimi Al Zaabi had a meeting with Federal Minister for Communications and Postal Services Murad Saeed here in Islamabad.
-Ambassador Al Zaabi lauded policies of the government.
+Ambassador of the UAE, Hammad Obaid Ibrahimi Al Zaabi, who has been working hard to enhance cooperation between the two brotherly countries had meeting with Federal Minister for Communications and Postal Services Murad Saeed here in Islamabad.
+Ambassador Hammad Obaid Ibrahimi Al Zaabi lauded policies of the government.

 Later, it was stated officially that Ministry of Communications and officials of UAE will work together to ensure that the driving licence issued by Motorway Police can be used in UAE as well.